Timothy II of Alexandria

 In 460, Emperor Leo I expelled him from Alexandria and installed the Chalcedonian Timothy III Salophakiolos as patriarch.

-In 475 Timothy was brought back to Alexandria by Basiliscus, where he ruled as patriarch until his death.
-According to John of Nikiu, the emperor Zeno sent an officer to summon him, but when the officer arrived, Timothy told him “The emperor will not see my face” and immediately fell ill and died.
+In 475, Timothy was brought back to Alexandria by Basiliscus, where he ruled as patriarch until his death.
+According to John of Nikiu, the emperor Zeno sent an officer to summon him, but when the officer arrived, Timothy told him "The emperor will not see my face" and immediately fell ill and died.

+Timothy gave his name to the sect of Christians who came to be known as the Timotheans, or alternatively, the sect of Ælurus.